Bantham: Evans Estates and ownership

 Post his World War I duties, in 1919 Lt Cdr Charles Evans bought the defunct village smithy.
 Having fallen in love with the place, in 1922 he bought the entire village, including over 750 acre of surrounding land on both sides of the river.
-After World War II the family placed the estate into a private limited company, Evans Estates (1956) Limited, which today owns most of the village (consisting of 40 homes, a pub and a shop), the harbour, Bantham beach and an 18-hole cliff-top golf course.
-The family have always tightly managed the village, offering manageable rents, and neither renting out property seasonally nor allowing second or holiday homes.
+In 1937, Evans commissioned Sebastian Comper, son of the ecclesiastical architect, Ninian Comper, to design the Bantham Coronation Boathouse on the quay to commemorate the accession and coronation of George VI and his consort, Queen Elizabeth.
+After World War II the family placed the estate into a private limited company, Evans Estates (1956) Limited, which held most of the village, consisting of 40 homes, a pub and a shop, the harbour, Bantham beach and a golf course on the cliff-top.
+The family kept close control of the village, offering manageable rents, and neither renting out property seasonally nor allowing second or holiday homes.

 In light of rising costs, and requests from beach visitors, the company board agreed the introduction of both a Gastrobus (as opposed to a large café), and the lease of the surfing rights to the beach to a surf school.
 It has since been reported, that the decision and resultant reaction by some residents was the key-driver behind the family in November 2013 deciding to sell the village from May 2014, with an estimated price of £11.5M.

-The estate was sold in its entirety in July 2014 to a private family, who pledged to "continue to manage and conserve the Estate in the same manner as [the Evans family] have done for the next 100 years."
+The estate was sold in its entirety in July 2014 to Nicholas Johnston, a property developer, who pledged to "continue to manage and conserve the Estate in the same manner as [the Evans family] have done for the next 100 years".
+In 2024 the estate was reported to be for sale.
+In 2025 the estate was purchased by Chilton Home Farms, a business operated by the Aubrey-Fletcher family.

 Present

 The village has a privately owned beach which is popular with surfers, and is backed by dunes.
 The beach offers views of nearby Burgh Island.

 The river Avon can be crossed via a seasonal pedestrian ferry.
-This operates between 10 am and 11 am and again between 3 pm and 4 pm on Monday – Saturdays from late April to late September.
-The ferry costs £2.50 each way and is popular with walkers on the South West Coast Path as it avoids the need to walk around the Avon estuary.
+This operates between 10 am and 12 pm and again between 2 pm and 4 pm on Monday – Saturdays from late April to late September.
+The ferry costs £4.75 each way and is popular with walkers on the South West Coast Path as it avoids the need to walk around the Avon estuary.

-In popular culture

-Bantham is referenced in the G.E.M. song released in 2015 called "Train To Bantham".